aspuru-guzik-group/Pasithea/README.md

 * `test_mols.py`: Test and visualize individual molecular transformations.
 You may tweak the settings in `test_mol_settings.yml`.

-### Comments
-All comments and feedback are welcome!

 ### References
 [1] Shen, Cynthia, Mario Krenn, Sagi Eppel, and Alan Aspuru-Guzik.
 "Deep Molecular Dreaming: Inverse machine learning for de-novo molecular design and interpretability with surjective representations." arXiv preprint arXiv:2012.09712 (2020).